brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 26 bht.md

 # Ephesians 4:26 Commentary Help Text

 ## BHT:
-When faced with anger, it is important to remember that there is a distinction between righteous anger and sinfulness.
-Righteous anger is directed at sin itself, not at the person committing the sin, and should be accompanied by a sense of pity for the sinner.
-However, we must be cautious not to let our anger extend beyond the fault and onto the person, as this is when we cross the line into sin.
-Instead, we are encouraged to address the issue with our brother and seek immediate reconciliation, not allowing a single day to pass in unresolved anger.
+Anger, though not inherently sinful, should be directed towards the sin itself and not towards the sinner, evoking a sense of compassion.
+However, if our anger extends to the person and not just the fault, it becomes sinful.
+Therefore, it is important to address the fault, reprove our brother, and swiftly seek reconciliation, not allowing anger to persist beyond a day.

 ## Choicest Commentary Quotes:
 ### Henry Alford: